Winchester Model 70: 2006–present Model 70

-On March 31, 2006, U.S. Repeating Arms closed the New Haven, Conn. plant where Winchester rifles and shotguns were produced for 140 years.
+On March 31, 2006, U.S. Repeating Arms closed the New Haven, Connecticut, plant where Winchester rifles and shotguns were produced for 140 years.
 This resulted in hiatus of the production of the Winchester Model 70 rifle and Winchester Model 1300 pump-action shotgun and the end of the Model 94 lever-action rifle.
 Other Winchester models however, are still produced in other regions such as Asia and Europe.

-On August 15, 2006, Olin Corporation, owner of the Winchester trademarks, announced that it had entered into a new license agreement with Browning to make Winchester brand rifles and shotguns, though not at the closed Winchester plant in New Haven.
+On August 15, 2006, Olin Corporation, owner of the Winchester trademarks, announced that it had entered into a new license agreement with Browning to make Winchester-brand rifles and shotguns, though not at the closed Winchester plant in New Haven.
 Browning, based in Morgan, Utah, and the former licensee, U.S. Repeating Arms Company, are both subsidiaries of FN Herstal.

-In October 2007, FN Herstal announced that it would produce Controlled Round Feed Winchester Model 70 rifles at its facility in Columbia, South Carolina, where it currently manufactures the M240, M249, and M16 for the United States military, as well as its Special Police Rifle and Patrol Bolt Rifle lines, which are, in fact, variants of the modern Model 70 Controlled Round Feed rifles.
+In October 2007, FN Herstal announced that it would produce CRF Winchester Model 70 rifles at its facility in Columbia, South Carolina, where it currently manufactures the M240, M249, and M16 for the United States military, as well as its Special Police Rifle and Patrol Bolt Rifle lines, which are, in fact, variants of the modern Model 70 CRF rifles.

 In 2013, FN/Browning relocated Model 70 assembly to Portugal.

 As of 2015, Model 70 rifles are stamped, "Imported by BACO, Inc., Morgan, Utah – Made in Portugal by Browning Viana".

 FN Herstal derivatives

-The modern Winchester Model 70 Controlled Round Feed action was used under the Fabrique Nationale banner as the basis for the FN Tactical Sport Rifle (TSR) model line.
+The modern Winchester Model 70 CRF action was used under the Fabrique Nationale banner as the basis for the FN Tactical Sport Rifle model line.

-Law enforcement derivatives
+Law-enforcement derivatives

-Winchester Model 70 series based rifles are marketed as sniper and duty rifles for military forces and law enforcement agencies under the Fabrique Nationale banner as the FN Special Police Rifle (SPR) and the FN Patrol Bolt Rifle (PBR).
+Winchester Model 70 series-based rifles are marketed as sniper and duty rifles for military forces and law-enforcement agencies under the Fabrique Nationale banner as the FN Special Police Rifle and the FN Patrol Bolt Rifle.

-The FN Special Police Rifle is intended for use by police snipers, has the modern Winchester Model 70 Controlled Round Feed action, receiver and magazine system but the rifle is fitted with a heavier free floating barrel and with the McMillan series tactical rifle stocks.
+The FN Special Police Rifle is intended for use by police snipers, has the modern Winchester Model 70 CRF action, receiver, and magazine system, but the rifle is fitted with a heavier free-floating barrel and with the McMillan series tactical rifle stocks.
 It was approved in 2004 by the Federal Bureau of Investigation for use of by their Hostage Rescue Team.
 The FBI variant has the model name FNH SPR-USG (USG – US Government).

-The FN Patrol Bolt Rifle is intended for tactical use by police officers and is based on the modern Winchester Model 70 Controlled Round Feed action, receiver and magazine.
+The FN Patrol Bolt Rifle is intended for tactical use by police officers and is based on the modern Winchester Model 70 CRF action, receiver, and magazine.
 The rifle is fitted with an aluminum pillar bedding system embedded in its Hogue Overmolded stock.
-The patrol riles often have a relatively short barrel to allow storage in a police car.
+The patrol rifles often have a relatively short barrel to enable faster target engagement and maneuverability in close-quarters scenarios, while still giving the ability to engage midrange targets, and allow for easy storage and removal from a police car.